ZhiziWen/IMA/README.md

 # Predicting bug

 This project predict bug proneness of classes from code and NLP metrics.
+The detailed explaination is provided in the file "IMA_Project_2_ZhiziWen.pdf".

+Here is the short version of what I have done:

 •	In extract_feature_vectors.py, I extract feature vectors from java files such as number of block comments and statements, the result generated is in feature_vector_file.csv.